 The part of the process that is most important to take note of is that the cannabinoids at this stage are all acids.
 These acids aren’t very stable, so to become stable, they undergo decarboxylation to lose a carbon dioxide molecule (CO2) and a hydrogen atom (H) to become a more neutral and therefore stable compound.
 In chemistry when CO2 and H atoms bond it forms a carboxyl group, the reaction that removes this group is called decarboxylation.

 Now when decarboxylation takes place THCA becomes ∆9-THC (Delta-9 Tetrahydrocannabinol) the cannabinoid that is known for its psychoactive effects on users generally when referring to THC this is the compound being discussed.
-Adversely CBDA converts to CBD (Cannabidiol) this is the compound found in high concentrations in our 1000mg Full-spectrum tincture and is the major cannabinoid found in hemp.
+Adversely CBDA converts to CBD (Cannabidiol) this is found in high concentrations and is the major cannabinoid found in hemp.
 The diagram above shows the conversion from mother compounds into full-fledged cannabinoids, while this table makes sense of the hectic amount of acronyms present in this article.

 Terps and Terpenes

 Terpenes or terps for short are the next constituents we will be talking about.
 As previously stated these are the oils that make up the aroma of basically everything in nature.
 These oils are very potent and can be active in our bodies in concentrations as small as ng·kg−1.
 There are more than 20000 fully characterized terpenes.
 Cannabis expresses over 200 of them.
 A few of the terps we will be highlighting are the monoterpenes Myrcene, Limonene, and Pinene.
 A monoterpene is a precursor in the production of many other terpenes and terpenoids.